An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Abstract

 \section{Abstract}

-\textbf{Background:} Since Google introduced Kotlin as an official programming language for developing Android apps in 2017, Kotlin has gained widespread adoption in Android development.
-The interoperability of Java and Kotlin's design nature allows them to coexist and interact with each other smoothly within a project. \textbf{Aims:} However, there is limited research on how Java and Kotlin interact with each other in real-world projects and what challenges are faced during these interactions.
-The answers to these questions are key to understanding these kinds of cross-language software systems. \textbf{Methods:} In this paper, we implemented a tool named \textit{DependExtractor}, which can extract 11 kinds of Kotlin-Java dependencies, and conducted an empirical study of 23 Kotlin-Java real-world projects with 3,227 Java and 8,630 Kotlin source files. \textbf{Results:} Our findings revealed that Java and Kotlin frequently interact with each other in these cross-language projects, with \texttt{access} and \texttt{call} dependency types being the most dominant.
-Compared to files interacting with other files in the same language, Java/Kotlin source files, which participate in the cross-language interactions, undergo more commits.
-Additionally, among all Kotlin-Java problematic interactions, we identified seven common mistakes, along with their fixing strategies. \textbf{Conclusions:} The findings of this study can help developers understand and address the challenges in Kotlin-Java projects.
+Since Google introduced Kotlin as an official programming language for developing Android apps in 2017, Kotlin has gained widespread adoption in Android development.
+The interoperability of Java and Kotlin's design nature allows them to coexist and interact with each other smoothly within a project.
+However, there is limited research on how Java and Kotlin interact with each other in real-world projects and what challenges are faced during these interactions.
+The answers to these questions are key to understanding these kinds of cross-language software systems.
+In this paper, we implemented a tool; named \toolDepend{}, which can extract 11 types and 9 types of Kotlin-Java and Java-Kotlin dependencies, and conducted an empirical study of 40 Kotlin-Java real-world projects with 27,427 Java and 36,141 Kotlin source files.
+Our findings revealed that Java and Kotlin frequently interact with each other in these cross-language projects, with \texttt{Access} and \texttt{Call} dependency types being the most dominant.
+Compared to files interacting with other files in the same language, Java/Kotlin source files, which participate in the cross-language interactions, experience more commits and exhibit a higher defect rate.
+Additionally, among all Kotlin-Java problematic interactions, we identified ten common issues, along with their fixing strategies.
+Furthermore, we implemented a tool called \toolName{} to proactively detect these issues from Java and Kotlin source code.
+The findings of this study can help developers understand and address the challenges in Kotlin-Java projects.